 Our collectibles come from auctions and estate sales in both North and South Carolina, hand-picked for their uniqueness and reasonable cost.
 Best thing is our prices – much less than you’d see in a big city.
 Visit the ANTIQUES page to see a few examples of our new arrivals!
 If you don’t see it at Roxy Farms Antiques let us know what you’re looking for and we’ll schniff it out for you!

-HISTORIC GUESTHOUSE: We have two great bedrooms available for nightly rental: a downstairs bedroom with a shared cast iron claw foot shower in the downstairs bath next door and an upstairs bedroom with a shared cast iron clawfoot slipper tub just down the hall.
+HISTORIC GUESTHOUSE B&B: We have two great bedrooms available for nightly rental: a downstairs bedroom with a shared cast iron claw foot shower in the downstairs bath next door and an upstairs bedroom with a shared cast iron clawfoot slipper tub just down the hall.

 Guests are welcome to use our two bicycles to tour the historic town of Saxapahaw and our two PUNGO kayaks to take a paddle on Haw River just down the street.
-To read more about our guesthouse rentals see our listing on Air BNB at:
+To read more about our guesthouse rentals go to our Guesthouse icon or see our listing on Air BNB at:

 WEDDINGS AT ROXY FARMS: If you’re thinking about hosting a wedding or special event in the country in a historic setting why not rent the farmhouse at Roxy Farms Antiques?
 We have an 80-year-old barn and 4 lovely acres with giant magnolias, holly and oak trees with lots of room to spread out for you and your guests.